domosekai/domosekai.github.io/sstp/help.md

 However, sometimes the phone just refuses to go to sleep and you can confirm it through the connection log (no "Entering sleep mode" shown in the log).
 This is normal if the phone is charging or something is working in the background (e.g. music is playing).
 If there is nothing special, try restarting your device.

-### Q: Why there are many "entering sleep mode" and "wake up" messages in the log?
+### Q: Why are there many "entering sleep mode" and "wake up" messages in the log?

 This is normal.
-Sleep and wake-up is controlled by system, not by this app.
+Sleep and wake-up is controlled by the system, not by the app.
 Usually you don't need to care about that.

-The expected behavior is, if "stay connected during sleep" is on, the app does nothing when phone sleeps, or disconnects the VPN if the option is off.
+The expected behavior is, if "Stay connected during sleep" is on, the app does nothing when phone sleeps, or disconnects the VPN if the option is off.

+### Q: I have set "Stay connected during sleep" to on but the connections still get disconnected sometimes.
+Why is that?

+As we mentioned above, sleep and wake-up is controlled by the system, of which the exact mechanism is unknown.
+If the system considers necessary to shut down network connections, the app has no way to keep connected.
+Sometimes a reboot helps.

 ### Q: What if I have more questions?

 Send an email to support@domosekai.com and we will look into it.
-If it relates to a potential bug, please set log level to "debug" and send the connection log along with your mail.
+If it's a connection issue, please set log level to "debug" and send the connection log along with your mail.

 ### Q: Can you help with setting up a server?